animucki/missing-data/README.md

 # Nonignorable Missing Data

-Requires RStudio.
 To start the simulation, run `src/simulation-study/main.r`.

+The R code in `src/simulation-study/tsonaka_etal/` was written and provided by Roula Tsonaka.